betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 **Idea #3: Organizations should define minimum quality criteria (Definition of Done)**

-Why do so many organizations avoid addressing this?
+Why do so many organizations avoid addressing this issue?
 If your organization has multiple software development projects, should you not strive for consistency in the quality of code being developed and delivered?
 This requires courageous leadership.
 After all, who wants to be the one to tell their software development teams that this list is the minimum quality criteria?